venkytv/botmand/README.md

 one for each individual conversation.
 Conversations terminate when the bot exits.

 BotManD bots can be very simple.
-This is the complete code for a working bot which keeps track of when was the last time someone mentioned "ChatGPT" in the
+You can write them in any language you want.
-channel:
+This is the complete code for a working bot which keeps track of when was the last time someone mentioned "ChatGPT" in the channel:

 ```bash
 #!/bin/bash